steveburke/architech/README.md

  - library-management-server
  - library-management-ui

-To run the application in Docker run this command from the root of the repository:
+To run the application in Docker, run this command from the root of the repository:

 	docker-compose up